UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/declarations/external-functions.md

 ## Defining External Library

 An external library can be compiled from C or C++ code and linked into a shared library.
-{{%uppaal%}} uses C symbol name mangling, so C++ compiler needs to be instructed to export `"C"` names, whereas C compiler does it by default.
+Uppaal uses C symbol name mangling, so C++ compiler needs to be instructed to export `"C"` names, whereas C compiler does it by default.

 The following C/C++ code implements the library functions used for the example above.